2014 Call for Papers

-Modes of Mobility: Popular Culture in an Age of Technology
+Clash and Convergence: Explorations of Culture in an Age of Uncertainty

 Bowling Green State University

 “None of us really know how to live in this era of media convergence, collective intelligence and participatory culture.
 These changes are producing anxieties and uncertainties, even panic, as people imagine a world without gatekeepers and live with the reality of expanding corporate media power.” - Henry Jenkins, Convergence Culture: Where Old and New Media Collide

 Increasingly, scholars of cultural studies and allied fields must view their study in the context of clashes and convergences, facilitated by global neoliberal realities.
 This is reflected in the evolving forms popular culture productions are taking today, as well as the institutional forms which our academic spaces take.
 As scholar-activists, we must envision new ways of (re-)framing our work, and build alliances across disciplines, structural boundaries, and other barriers.

 The formation of the School of Cultural and Critical Studies in 2012 has given us occasion to reconsider the ways in which these experiences play out in practice, as well as the ways in which we might work together to create more effective dialogues.
 It is in this spirit that The Culture Club: Cultural Studies Scholars Association and the Popular Culture Scholars Association, in cooperation with the School of Cultural and Critical Studies at Bowling Green State University, have brought together their Battleground States and Ray Browne Conferences in order to jointly host the Ray Browne Conference on Cultural and Critical Studies.

 Potential topics for papers, panels, and roundtable proposals include, but are not limited to: